 References to cases and law review articles that cite the Formal and Informal opinions are listed in the front of Shepard's Professional and Judicial Conduct Citations (see "Shepardizing").
 You can get more cases by searching a key number in a West digest (get key numbers either from case headnotes or look up the topic in CJS).

 B. State Opinions: If you don't have published ethics opinions for a particular state in your library, you can get state ethics opinions by (1) searching a relevant Lexis or Westlaw database (METH-EO for all states; xxETH-EO for an individual state), (b) getting copies from a bar association or law school library (perhaps in that state) or (c) finding the opinion posted on the Internet.
-To find posted opinions, try the links in Cornell's American Legal Ethics Library.
+To find posted opinions, check the state bar's website.
 If that doesn't work, try calling the relevant state or bar association library.

 Following is more detailed information on getting ethics opinions for a few selected states.

-Illinois: The Illinois Bar posts its Advisory Opinions on Professional Conduct on its Web site back to 1980, but only for members (www.isba.org/EthicsOpinions/).
+Illinois: The Illinois Bar posts its Advisory Opinions on Professional Conduct on its Web site back to 1980 (www.isba.org/EthicsOpinions/).
 Westlaw has Illinois Bar opinions back to 1993, plus opinions of the Illinois Judicial Ethics Committee back to 1993 (ILETH-EO).

 Maryland: Advisory opinions of the Maryland State Ethics Commission are included at the end of Title 19A of the electronic version of the Maryland regulations, COMAR Online.
 Ethics Opinions of the Maryland State Bar Association are published in Opinions on Ethics and Professional Responsibility and posted in the members-only section of the Association web site.